God: Oneness

-Trinitarians believe that the Father, the Son, and the Holy Spirit are three distinct persons sharing a single nature or essence.
+Hindu deities Vishnu, Lakshmi, Shiva, Parvati and Ganesha, who are often viewed as aspects of the same ultimate reality called Brahman in Hindu theology.

-A deity, or "god" (with lowercase g), refers to a supernatural being.
-Monotheism is the belief that there is only one deity, referred to as "God" (with uppercase g).
+A deity, or "god" (with lowercase g in English), refers to a supernatural being.
+Monotheism is the belief that there is only one deity.
 Comparing or equating other entities to God is viewed as idolatry in monotheism, and is often strongly condemned.
 Judaism is one of the oldest monotheistic traditions in the world.
 Islam's most fundamental concept is tawhid, meaning 'oneness' or 'uniqueness'.
 The first pillar of Islam is an oath that forms the basis of the religion and which non-Muslims wishing to convert must recite, declaring that, "I testify that there is no deity except God."

 The ancient Greek philosopher Xenophanes referred to "One god greatest among gods and men", highlighting one "God" who is greater than the multiple "gods".

 In Christianity, the doctrine of the Trinity describes God as one God in Father, Son (Jesus), and Holy Spirit.
 In past centuries, this fundamental mystery of the Christian faith was also summarized by the Latin formula Sancta Trinitas, Unus Deus (Holy Trinity, Unique God), reported in the Litanias Lauretanas.

 God is viewed differently by diverse strands of the Hindu religion, with most Hindus having faith in a supreme reality (Brahman) who can be manifested in numerous chosen deities.
 Thus, the religion is sometimes characterized as Polymorphic Monotheism.
 Henotheism is the belief and worship of a single god at a time while accepting the validity of worshiping other deities.
 Monolatry is the belief in a single deity worthy of worship while accepting the existence of other deities.